igor-martynov/simple_reporter/README.md

-ifconfig - network interfaces and addresses uptime - uptime of server dmesg - output of dmesg, or N last lines of it zfs_info - base ZFS info about pools smartctl - smartctl -a for each of detected disk ping - host ping result traceroute - host traceroute result
+ifconfig - network interfaces and addresses uptime - uptime of server dmesg - output of dmesg, or N last lines of it zfs_info - ZFS zpool status zfs_zpool_list - list ZFS zpools and space usage smartctl - smartctl -a for each of detected disk ping - host ping result traceroute - host traceroute result